Bg

 This is one of the most important signs to indicate that your child is biologically capable of potty training.
 If they’re able to consolidate their pee for an hour or more and you’re noticing less frequent diaper changes are needed, along with somewhat predictable poop patterns, this is a great sign of potty readiness.

-Many children won’t start staying dry on their own overnight until long after you’ve begun the potty training process, but you may notice them starting to stay dry through naps.
+Many children won’t start staying dry until long after you’ve begun the potty training process, but you may notice them starting to stay dry through naps.
 If you notice dry diapers when your kiddo wakes up, that is an excellent time to start thinking about potty training.

 Sometimes kids will start to feel uncomfortable with a wet or soiled diaper, and they might even alert you that it needs changing.
 This is a good sign of body awareness, and you can use this discomfort as encouragement for them to use the potty.